wdk-docs/create-mail-server-doc/source/list/mailman/administrators.rst

 This document is now stored in the Mailman wiki http://wiki.list.org, and may be edited and added to by members of the Mailman community.
 Please see the wiki changelogs for more information.

-Mailman's interfaces
+Mailman's 界面
 -----------------------
-Mailman has 3 interfaces:
+Mailman有3个界面:

-The web interface – used by most people, this is the main interface most users will see The email interface – used as an alternative to the web interface The command line interface – used mostly by site admins, this is very powerful but perhaps not so user-friendly
+* Web界面 – used by most people, this is the main interface most users will see
+* email界面 – used as an alternative to the web interface
+* 命令行界面 – used mostly by site admins, this is very powerful but perhaps not so user-friendly

-The web interface
+Web界面
 ^^^^^^^^^^^^^^^^^^^^^^^

 The most commonly used interface of Mailman is the web interface.
 Almost all the options can be set from this interface, and it also provides inline help and descriptions of each option.
 More importantly, the day-to-day tasks of running a mailing list are handed through this interface.